About us

 Joan Elson Kirkpatrick

 Joan Elson Kirkpatrick was the only child of John and Eleanor Kirkpatrick.
 During her early childhood, she and her mother lived, whenever feasible, in cities near her father’s homeport.
 During the war years, Oklahoma City was home and loving grandparents helped fill the gap of his absence.
 Mack Blake, in particular, played a prominent role, supporting and encouraging her engagement in war efforts through volunteer work with the food rationing board.
 Joan attended Colorado College in Colorado Springs.
 She finished her studies in English at Oklahoma City University while working in the art department of a local TV station.
 She soon became involved in some of her mother’s interests, including the Beaux Arts Ball.
 She also branched out on her own, organizing an artists’ series with the Oklahoma City Symphony Orchestra.
 Joan completed real estate coursework and joined a local firm.
 She also maintained her civic involvements, including the Symphony.
 Through her real estate work, she met Konrad Kent Keesee and the two were married in 1960.
 They welcomed their only child the following year, Christian Kirkpatrick Keesee.
 Over the next twenty years, Joan maintained a very active role in various civic organizations, including volunteer work at Deaconess Hospital.
 Her own particular passion for animal welfare and environmental conservation emerged, and she led the effort to establish a zoological residency program at Oklahoma State University’s Center for Health Science, as well as serving on the board of the Free to Live Animal Sanctuary.
 Joan was also an active president of the Kirkpatrick Foundation, guiding the programs and grants of that body.
-She received many accolades for her work, including the honor of having the Oklahoma City Zoo name its Animal Health and Welfare Complex for her.
+She received many accolades for her work, including the honor of having the Oklahoma City Zoo name its Animal Health and Welfare Complex for her.123456789

 Christian Keesee